myrill-labs/whitepaper/README.md

 ### Blockchain certification

 Once a bot has been designed and trained, we associate a [Non-Fungible Token](https://en.wikipedia.org/wiki/Non-fungible_token) (NFT) to it.
-We call it Myrmidon.
-We develop a [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (Dapp) to manage and store this data.
-The DApps interacts with the [Solana](https://solana.com/) blockchain, and we are working exclusively with the smart contracts to guarantee a verified data.
+We call it [Myrmidon](https://en.wikipedia.org/wiki/Myrmidons).
+We develop a [decentralized application](https://en.wikipedia.org/wiki/Decentralized_application) (Dapp) to manage and store it.
+The Dapp interacts with the [Solana](https://solana.com/) blockchain, and we are working exclusively with the smart contracts to guarantee verified data.
 The NFT certifies several properties of the bot:

 - Ownership.
 The NFT is linked to the public address of the creator and can be sold on Myrill's marketplace.
-- Statistical Model and meta-parameters checksum.The data itself is stored on Solana and thus cannot be modified any longer.
+- Statistical Model and meta-parameters checksum.
+The data itself is stored on Solana and thus cannot be modified any longer.
 - Performances.
 We record on the blockchain simulation performances, and the bot's trades during live trading.

 This certification mechanism unlocks a market for true and unaltered trading bots.
 This way, users can rent, buy, or invest into myrmidons without having to worry about scam and performance issues.

 ## User story

-Myrill is a ML as a service (MLaS) platform.
+Myrill is an ML as a service (MLaaS).
 User interact with a web interface or a mobile app in order to design, train and evaluate a trading bot.
 The figure bellow shows each step of the user story:

 ![User story](assets/images/user-story.png)